 You already know that marketing automation continues to grow in popularity as marketers spend more of their budget and allocate more of their staff to integrate it into everything they do.
 The reason is the impact it has on so many aspects of marketing from personalization to lead generation, customer journey to data analytics, and everything in between.
 Wait.
 Those are the same functions of ad agency business development, and many agencies realize the value, too.
-If you are wondering whether marketing automation is worth the investment for your agency, you should because many of the things you or your business development team is doing today can be replaced by automation so that you can spend your time on the thinking, the relationship building, and the closing.
+If you are wondering whether marketing automation is worth the investment for your agency, you should because many of the things you or your business development team is doing today can be replaced by automation so that you can spend your time on strategy, relationship building, and closing.

 I’ve seen reports that show about 60% to 70% of agencies use some form of marketing automation for their agency.
 Other reports confuse the issue by including email platforms, content management systems, customer relationship systems, and other more specialized platforms.
 Regardless of what you call it, the underlying benefit of replacing manual tasks with automation and data can improve marketing processes and effectiveness.
 The degree improvements can be made depends on the strategy and implementation.
-Those that say they tried it and failed actually mean they didn’t know how to use it properly for their business, their users didn’t accept and adopt it for their processes, or they didn’t invest the time necessary to understand how and where it can fit in.
+Those that say they tried it and failed actually mean they didn’t know how to use it properly for their business, their users didn’t accept and adapt it for their processes, or they didn’t invest the time necessary to understand how and where it can fit in.

 Make no mistake.
 It requires time to get through the learning curve like anything else new or different.
 Where so many systems fail, and this is well documented, is in training.
 The platform people know their system inside and out, but they don’t understand the business application.
 They train.
 They create how-to videos.
 They follow the script, imposing standard functions on unique processes.
 They force people into their box rather than figuring out how and where the platform integrates and doesn’t, into the business.
 The end result is a high-ticket subscription that is more trouble than benefit.